 The notion of big data has been around for years, and most firms now realize that if they collect all of the data that flows into their operations, they can use analytics to extract tremendous value.
 Businesses were employing rudimentary analytics (just figures on a spreadsheet that were manually exaggerated) already in the 1950s, decades before the term “big data” was coined.

-The new advantages of big data analytics, on the other hand, are speed and efficiency.
+The new importance of big data analytics, on the other hand, are speed and efficiency.
 Whereas a corporation would have gathered data, ran analytics, and uncovered knowledge for future choices a few years ago, today’s organization can find insights for current decisions.
 Working quicker – and remaining nimble – provides businesses a competitive advantage they didn’t have previously.

 Importance of Big Data